drfleming0227/TLS-update/README.md

 The .NET 4.5 (or greater) runtime must be installed for TLSv1.2 to be enabled.
   * The TLS version can be set via [`ServicePointManager.SecurityProtocol`](https://msdn.microsoft.com/en-us/library/system.net.securityprotocoltype(v=vs.110).aspx).

-To check .NET, first verify you have .NET framework 4.5 or higher by running [NetFrameworkVersions](net/NetFrameworkVersions) on the console of your production system.
+To check .NET, first verify you have .NET framework 4.5 or later by running [NetFrameworkVersions](net/NetFrameworkVersions) on the console of your production system.
 If you do not have .NET 4.5 or above, please upgrade it first.

 Then, run [TlsCheck](net/TlsCheck) in a shell on your **production system**:
 `> TlsCheck.exe`